mehdibeigiii/introduction-to-quantum-computing/results/README.md

 The [BB84 simulation](../notebooks/01-foundations-and-information/bb84.ipynb) retains 61 bits from 100 prepared bits after Alice and Bob compare their bases.
 A single run does not have to retain exactly half of the bits.
 The result demonstrates basis matching and key sifting, but it does not test eavesdropper detection or prove security.

 In the executed [superdense-coding experiment](../notebooks/01-foundations-and-information/teleportation-superdense-coding.ipynb), Alice sends `10` and Bob recovers `10`.
-The teleportation section has no saved execution result, so no teleportation result is claimed here.

 ## Quantum algorithms

 | Algorithm | Saved result | Interpretation |